Coaching Staff

 James Nash

-James Nash enters in his seventh season coaching in the program and fourth as a head coach.
-For the past two seasons, he led our 2008 team.
-In all, he has 10 years of coaching experience and has spent considerable time as a professional skills coach working with elite players of all ages.
+James Nash enters in his tenth season coaching in the program and seventh as a head coach.
+This will be his second consecutive season at the 11U level after guiding the 2013 squad to a successful season in 2024-25.
+For the previous three seasons, Nash served as head coach at the 13U level.
+In all, he has more than 15 years of coaching experience and has spent considerable time as a professional skills coach working with elite players of all ages.

 A native of Brampton, Ontario, Nash grew up playing AAA hockey in Toronto for the Mississauga Rebels of the GTHL (formerly MTHL).
 He also won an all-Ontario championship with the Brampton Maroons.
 Nash went on to play his junior hockey for the Mississauga Chargers (OPJHL) and college hockey for Humber College.